BlakeASmith/DistributedWebScraping/README.md

 A diagram showing the basic architecture ![here](docs/kafka_archetecture.pdf "Architecture Diagram")

-The project is made up of several components:
+## Components

+### Client Library

-1. A client library for defining plugins & services (how to scrape urls, and which urls to scrape)
+a library for defining plugins & services (how to scrape urls, and which urls to scrape)

 	- create new plugins which define how to scrape data from the pages
 	- define services to run over the cluster (start urls, illegal urls, etc)
 	- collect results of a running service (via a Kafka topic)
 	- see the ![README](clientlib/README.md "clientlib README")

+### Crawling "Producer" Nodes

-2. Producer nodes which crawl pages and produce URLs to be scraped
+nodes which crawl pages and produce URLs to be scraped

 	- written in *Golang*
 	- receive service definitions at runtime via a Kafka topic
 	- crawl the internet starting from the base domains specified for the service